aaronparker/evergreen/README.md

 Evergreen uses a couple of approaches to returning the latest version of software.
 Instead of scraping web pages, the primary methods used are:

 1. Application update APIs - by using the same approach as the application itself, Evergreen can consistently return the latest version number and download URI
+2. Repository APIs - repo hosters including GitHub and SourceForge have APIs that can be queried to return version and download links
-2. Web APIs - often a vendor download pages will include a query when listing versions and download links.
-Evergreen can use the same approach
+3. Web page queries - often a vendor download pages will include a query when listing versions and download links.
+Evergreen can use the same approach.
+This approach can avoid scraping web page.

 ## Who